Bayesian Active Learning for Bayesian Model Updating: the Art of Acquisition Functions and Beyond

-With identical parameter configurations, and 12 initial training samples randomly generated, the TBQ algorithm equipped with each acquisition function was executed ten times, the results of model evidence are summarized in Table \ref{table:Result2D_TBQ}.
-Most of these 160 runs produced three tempering stages, while others created four or even five, to approach the target posterior.
+Comparing the training points shown in Figures \ref{fig:TBQU1} - \ref{fig:TBQU4} and Figures \ref{fig:BQU1} - \ref{fig:BQU4}, it can be found that TBQ tends to guide training points to concentrate in the modal support regions of each tempering stage, while the BQ algorithm tends to generate training samples more uniformly distributed within the support of prior distribution.
+This phenomenon is determined by the nature of the two algorithms.
+The balance between exploration and exploitation in the BQ algorithm is entirely determined by the adopted acquisition function; while that of TBQ can also be realized by the value of the tempering parameters.
+With smaller value of $\gamma$, the acquisition function tends to have better exploration performance, while with higher value of $\gamma$, it tends to exploit the local identified modes.
+This feature makes the TBQ algorithm particularly suitable for handling problems of which the posteriors show great divergence with the priors, especially in higher dimension.
+For such problems, BQ generally requires more initial samples to ensure that some initial samples lie in the true modal regions.
+With identical parameter configurations, and 12 initial training samples randomly generated, the TBQ algorithm equipped with each acquisition function was executed ten times, the results of model evidences are summarized in Table \ref{table:Result2D_TBQ}.
+Most of these 160 runs produced three tempering stages, while others created four or even five, to approach the target posteriors.
 Comparing Table \ref{table:Result2D_TBQ} with Table \ref{table:Result2D_BQ}, it can be seen that, the prediction accuracy, in terms of both absolute error and CoVs, has been improved for the first three examples.
 Comparing the results, e.g., for the fourth example, generated by the two prospective acquisition functions, i.e., PLUR and PEUR, it can be found that PLUR commonly requires more model evaluations to achieve the same stopping criteria, but yields estimates with smaller absolute errors for model evidences (indeed also for posteriors).